Political appointments of the first Trump administration: Appointees who have resigned or have been dismissed

+Three of Trump's 15 original cabinet members left within his first year.
+Health and Human Services secretary Tom Price was forced to resign in September 2017 due to excessive use of private charter jets and military aircraft.
+Environmental Protection Agency administrator Scott Pruitt resigned in 2018 and Secretary of the Interior Ryan Zinke in January 2019 amid multiple investigations into their conduct.

 Announced positions from which candidates have withdrawn

 Pace of appointments and approvals

-While President Trump tweeted on February 7, 2017, dissatisfaction – "It is a disgrace my Cabinet is not yet in place, the longest such delay in the history of our country"—the assertion was ruled false by the BBC based on a detailed review of the last five administrations.
+While President Trump tweeted on February 7, 2017, dissatisfaction – "It is a disgrace my Cabinet is not yet in place, the longest such delay in the history of our country"—the assertion was considered false by the BBC based on a detailed review of the last five administrations.
 The analysis found more room for a general complaint of slowness in congressional action and that the administration "has by far the fewest confirmed cabinet selections at this point" but it also noted that, beyond the non-action on Judge Merrick Garland's 10-month nomination to the Supreme Court by Trump's predecessor, President Obama's "choice for Labor secretary, Thomas Perez, took 121 days to be confirmed.
 John Bryson, his commerce pick, waited 126 days.
 Attorney General Loretta Lynch holds the modern record, as 161 days passed before getting Senate approval."

 In an update on the March 2017 nomination of J. Christopher Giancarlo to the CFTC, the White House submitted his paperwork to the Senate committee in early May.
 "The paperwork is a prerequisite for the panel to advance the nomination with a hearing and an eventual committee vote, which now may not come until the summer or fall.
 The committee is said to be waiting for the administration to nominate individuals to fill two more vacancies at the commission before it holds the hearing, according to Senate aides and people familiar with the process," reported the Wall Street Journal.

 In July 2017, the New York Times assessed the pace and reported that Trump had announced 36 percent of "leadership positions below the secretary level" compared with 78 percent by Obama over the same period.
 Average approval time has been nine days slower for Trump appointees versus Obama's.
 Ten of 15 Cabinet agencies had no number two, several deputy secretaries were not nominated until after the Administration's 100-day mark, and some had not yet been nominated.

 By October 2017, Trump had made 412 nominations.
 By the same point in their respective presidencies, George W. Bush had made 640 nominations and Barack Obama had made 536 nominations.

 In May 2018, assessing the administration's overall personnel approach, Evan Osnos reported in The New Yorker that "more than half of the six hundred and fifty-six most critical positions are still unfilled."
 He quoted Max Stier of the Partnership for Public Service as saying "We've never seen vacancies at this scale[.]
 Not anything close."